• Home

 Likewise, most would rather have a job than a handout.
 It’s basic human nature to desire to better ourselves and our surroundings.
 When we have the correct motivation and tools to do so, at least.
 Free trade restricts this by focusing on the end-immediate dollar amount instead.

 Which is ironic, considering the lower prices will not forever remain low.
 Naturally, as a country becomes specialized, other nations naturally lose specialization.
 The host country can then increase the prices without option for the other countries to retaliate as they have lost their key industry workers already.
 Labor is more expensive in the US than it is in China.
-But this will not hold true for all of the future.
+But this will not hold true for all the future.
 Especially as they surpass “developing” status.

-Ironically again, protectionism could very well be the majority of the Western nations comparative advantages.
+Ironically again, protectionism could very well be the majority of the Western nations’ comparative advantages.
 Free trade is the best for majority-export nations, which tend to be developing nations.
 The receiving nations tend to lose out on this trade imbalance.

 And with this article, I look forward to hearing the screams of the libertarians.